How to set up your new Apple Watch the right way

 Now, you can configure your settings.
 Some settings are shared with your iPhone.
 “If you turned on Find my iPhone, Location Services, Wi-Fi Calling, and Diagnostics for your iPhone,” says Apple, “these settings automatically turn on for your Apple Watch.”

-And if you use Siri, you’ll have to have it turned on on your iPhone, too.
+And if you use Siri, you’ll have to have it enabled on your iPhone, too.

 Add apps and sync